bionode-hack/bionode-eva/README.md

 id of the study and summary of the selected as resources

-more information can be found at [eva api wiki](https://github.com/ebivariation/eva/wiki)
+more information can be found at [eva api wiki](https://github.com/ebivariation/ eva/wiki) and [eva wiki](http://wwwdev.ebi.ac.uk/eva/webservices/api/#/)